GSimonX37/video-games/parsers/backloggd/README.md

 await parser.file_manager_setting('output.csv', 'a')
 ```
 By default, after a successfully processed page, the program saves the current progress to the checkpoint.json file.
 This is necessary so that in the event of an interrupted data collection process, you can continue from the last successfully processed page.
-If you need to assign a different name to the checkpoint file, pass the new file name as the third argument (checkpoint_file_name) to the `parser.file_manager_setting()` method.
+If you need to assign a different name to the checkpoint file, pass the new file name as the third argument (checkpoint_file_name) to the `.file_manager_setting()` method.
 ``` python
 await parser.file_manager_setting('output.csv', 'a', 'my_point.json')
 ```